open-contracting/standard/standard/docs/en/extensions/lots.md

 Optional ```lotDetails``` and ```lotGroups``` section allow more complex conditions around the award of lots to be expressed, such as the maximum value of a group of lots.

 This means that systems which are not 'lot aware' can still understand the overall value of contracting taking place, key events, and relationships between buyers and suppliers.
-At the same time, 'lot aware' systems can make use of the cross-referenced information to present a lot-centric view on the information to users, or to analyse contracting lot by lot.
+At the same time, 'lot aware' systems can make use of the cross-referenced information to present a lot-centric view on the information to users, or to analyze contracting lot by lot.

 ### Related Lot